 In October 2020, delivery of 150 tote bags crafted by the RCP women’s co-ops was made to Global Volunteers partner Rise Against Hunger for their Virtual Journey to Serve with Global Volunteers to Tanzania.
 The organization’s website describes the tote bags as “one-of-a-kind and sustainably sourced.
 It was something the five tailors in the co-ops were interested in doing as it would enable (them) to make a profit during a time when income generation has been limited.”

 RCP mothers who sought meaningful self-employment were highly motivated to accept this opportunity.
-Husna Waziri, Tanzania Technology Manager and RCP Program Coordinator, describes the challenge the co-ops are addressing.
+Husna Waziri, Tanzania Technology Manager, describes the challenge the co-ops are addressing.
 Not having an independent source of income “not only puts the women at high risk of relying on men to meet their basic needs, but also (exposes) some of the women, and especially girls, to an extremely high poverty level and high risk of contracting HIV and other STDs.”
 Husna sees the co-op project as a direct way to combat this double threat.

 “Profits are invested directly into the project, empowering women to negotiate safe sex, decreasing their risk of HIV and STD infection, and thus decreasing the future prevalence of HIV.”